Readability Formulas

 Tip #1:

-Good writing uses a rhythm of sentence lengths: long, medium, and short sentences weaved harmoniously together; the text reads with a natural flow and maintains the reader’s interest.
+Good writing uses a rhythm of sentence lengths: long, medium, and short sentences weaved happily together; the text reads with a natural flow and maintains the reader’s interest.
 Too many long sentences can burden and stress readers, and too many short ones can make the text choppy.
-The American Press Institute suggests that “sentences of 14 words or fewer are typically understood by 90% of readers, while comprehension drops as sentence length increases.”
-And the Gunning Fog Index implies that sentences over 20 words start to become less clear.
+The American Press Institute suggests “sentences of 14 words or fewer are understood by 90% of readers…comprehension drops as sentence length increases.”
+The Gunning Fog Index, a popular readability formula developed by Robert Gunning, implies sentences over 20 words start to become less clear.

 Tip #2:

-The average sentence length is a strong indicator of its readability.
-A lower average correlates with ease of reading.
-Psychological research indicates shorter sentences reduce cognitive load, making text easier to comprehend.
-This is because shorter sentences demand less on working memory.
-Writers should aim for an average (short + medium + long / total sentences) that fits their audience’s reading level and doesn’t burden them with overly complex sentences.
+The average sentence length is a strong clue of its readability.
+Psychological research reveals shorter sentences reduce cognitive load because the text is easier to read.
+AND shorter sentences use less working memory.
+Writers should aim for an average (short + medium + long / total sentences) that fits their audience’s reading level and doesn’t burden them with complexity.

-In his book On Writing, Stephen King emphasizes the importance of using short sentences to make prose dynamic and accessible.
+In his book On Writing, Stephen King highlights the importance of using short sentences to make prose dynamic and accessible.

 Tip #3: